Best Products UK

 Good

-The Marcy ME-709 is the entry-level recumbent reviewers consistently rate above its price tag.
+The Marcy ME-709 is the entry-level recumbent reviewers consistently rank above its price tag.
 Step-through frame makes it easy to mount for older users or those with mobility issues, 8 magnetic resistance levels, and a padded seat with backrest.
-Don't expect the smoothness of the Schwinn 230, but for £249 with a step-through, it's the cheapest credible recumbent in the UK.
+Don't expect the smoothness of the Schwinn 230, but at the budget tier with a step-through, it's the cheapest credible recumbent on the UK market.

 Why we love it